luojia65/tm1637-display-demo/README.md

 ### Install Rust

-To build this project, you may also need to have [Rust](https://rust-lang.org) installed.
+To build this project, you also need to have [Rust](https://rust-lang.org) compiler installed.
 Follow instructions on [install page](https://www.rust-lang.org/tools/install), or run `rustup update` if already installed.
+You may check your Rust version using `rustc -V`.

 ### A special Rust target